COVID-19 Update for WAMUNC XXIV

 Will the price of registration remain the same?

 The price of registration will drop this year due to the virtual aspect of the conference.
 In addition, we will be waiving the advisor and school fees this year.
 The only fees that will need to be paid are the delegate fees.
-The prices and dates of registration can be found under the Registration Information page.
+The prices and dates of registration can be found on the Registration Information page.

 Will students need to miss class for the conference?